 Ultimately, while my modified bone does profoundly isolate the signal to only intended hits, it sacrifices sensitivity to lighter hits.

-For now, it’s back to the drawing board !
+So, it’s back to the drawing board !

 Dan was a wonderful host and collaborator.
 He even introduced me to his wacky drummer/comedian friend Jim, who had an electronic drum kit worth its own article.